bartosz-antosik/vscode-spellright/README.md

 Regular expressions ignored in spelling.
 Allows to ignore generalized misspelled expressions.

-## Dependences

-This extension depends on [node-spellchecker](https://github.com/atom/node-spellchecker) native (binary) module.
-Module is installed along with the extension but only with binary bindings compatible with 64-bit Windows platform.

 ## Known Issues

 * VSCode is missing event that would tell extension about cursor jumps in the document.
 Recently entered word which has not been ended with a white space or punctuation character will be spelled not on cursor jump but on a subsequent edit somewhere else in the document (this is probably more of a VSCode's issue).
 * Hint box associated with "Bulb" Code Action has an ugly habit of wrapping text at certain width not at white/punctuation character thus suggestions got cut in weird places (this is probably more of a VSCode's issue).
 * Status bar indicator is not always in the same place - other extensions that add items to status bar "compete" for the place and it jumps from the last to one before last position in some cases (as all the above this is probably more of a VSCode's issue).

-This extension can still be considered a Work In Progress so please report all the annoyances that you see on the [Issues](https://github.com/bartosz-antosik/vscode-spellright/issues) page.
+This extension can still be considered a Work In Progress.
+Please report all the errors and/or annoyances that you see on the [issues](https://github.com/bartosz-antosik/vscode-spellright/issues) page.

 ## Acknowledgments